Teach Paws b Application

 I agree to meet the ongoing commitments of teaching the Paws b curriculum and will not teach Paws b as a public course, ie outside the context of a school, sports club or other educational or youth-related organisations where safeguarding policies and procedures are not in place.

 2.1 – Attended and completed a face to face 8-week secular mindfulness course

 You must have completed in person a teacher-led 8-week secular mindfulness course.
-The following courses are accepted: .b Foundations, .begin, MBSR, MBCT, Finding Peace in a Frantic World (teacher-led group course only; PLEASE NOTE: self-guided courses do not meet prerequisites), Breathworks, Mindfulness-Based Living Course (MBLC).
+The following courses are accepted: .b Foundations, .begin, MBSR, MBCT, Finding Peace in a Frantic World (teacher-led group course only; PLEASE NOTE: self-guided courses do not meet prerequisites), Breathworks, Mindfulness-Based Living Course (MBLC), Mindfulness For Life.
 Your course should have run for a minimum of 90 minutes per week for a period of 8 weeks.

 You must be certified by a qualified adult mindfulness teacher that you have completed an 8-week secular mindfulness course with them and give the name of your teacher and the date of the course.